sevenfifty777/DCS-foothold-Normandy/documentation/Railway Assets Pack WWII.md

 ## Download Link

 The Railway Assets Pack WWII is included in the `mods/tech/` folder of this repository.

-This mod is available on ED website in userfiles [Download Railway Assets Pack WWII](https://www.digitalcombatsimulator.com/en/files/3345513/)
+This mod is available on ED website in userfiles.
+[Download Railway Assets Pack WWII](https://www.digitalcombatsimulator.com/en/files/3345513/)

 ## Installation Instructions